Retinal detachment is a separation of the light-sensitive membrane (retina) in the back of the eye from its supporting layers.

 A retinal detachment is an urgent problem that requires medical attention within 24 hours of the first symptoms of new flashes of light and floaters.

-American Academy of Ophthalmology Retina Panel.
+American Academy of Ophthalmology website.
 Preferred Practice Pattern Guidelines.
-Posterior Vitreous Detachment, Retinal Breaks, and Lattice Degeneration.
+Posterior vitreous detachment, retinal breaks, and lattice degeneration PPP 2019.

 Salmon JF.
 Retinal detachment.
 In: Salmon JF, ed.
 Kanski's Clinical Ophthalmology.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 16.

 Wickham L, Aylward GW.
 Optimal procedures for retinal detachment repair.
 In: Schachat AP, Sadda SVR, Hinton DR, Wilkinson CP, Wiedemann P, eds.
 Ryan's Retina.
 6th ed.
 Philadelphia, PA: Elsevier; 2018:chap 109.

 Reviewed by: Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.